tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/扩展实例/管理只读实例延迟复制_intl_en.md

 >
 <img src="https://qcloudimg.tencent-cloud.cn/raw/ab58491f328ffe447f8790105699f13b.png"  style="zoom:80%;">
 4. You can also select **Replay by Flashbacked Position** in **Deployment Info** > **Operation**.
 Then, data can be restored to the specified time point or corresponding GTID.
 After the restoration, replication of the read-only instance will be disabled until the start mode is switched to **Replicate all**.
-    - Time: you can select a time point between the replication end time and the current time of the source instance.
+    - Time: You can select a time point between the replication end time and the current time of the source instance.
-    - GTID: you can select all logs after the binlog not applied.
+    - GTID: You can select all logs after the binlog not applied.
 If GTID is selected, data will be replicated until the specified GTID is reached.
 The length of instance `server_uuid` is fixed at 36 bits, and the GTID must be in `server_uuid:transaction_id` format.
 >!
 >- If the entered binlog position has already been applied on the read-only instance or is after the source instance position, replication will fail to be enabled.